Team-Objects/ProjectPrep/userStories.md

   * Nested for-loop to check if recent score is better than those in array
     * If they are, .pop lowest score and name?
     * .push new score and name
-  * If user score is not a new highschore display message saying "Better luck next time!"
+  * If user score is not a new highschore display message saying "Your score to beat is *score*"
   * Stretch:
     * Live top five highscores table displayed at bottom of page
     * High Score is tracked by TTC(Time To Complete) or TE(Total Errors)